-State of Palestine Map
+State of Palestine map collection

-The State of Palestine consists of two separate regions – the Gaza Strip and West Bank.
+The State of Palestine consists of two separate regions – the Gaza Strip and the West Bank.
 Both regions are mostly surrounded by Israel.
 But the Gaza Strip borders Egypt to the west and West Bank is next to Jordan to the east, separated by the Jordan River.

 State of Palestine Satellite Map

 Altogether, the State of Palestine occupies an area of 6,020 square kilometers (2,320 sq mi).
 While the Gaza Strip has an area of 365 square kilometers (141 sq mi), the West Bank region is 15.5 times larger at 5,655 square kilometers (2,183 sq mi).

 State of Palestine Elevation Map

 The Gaza Strip is a flat coastal plain.
-Whereas the Judean Hills lie in the central region and Jordan Valley shapes its eastern region.
+The Judean Hills lie in the central region and Jordan Valley shapes its eastern region.
 The Dead Sea is to the southeast of the West Bank and it’s the lowest body of water on Earth’s surface.